You know that fizzy layer at the top of a two-liter soda bottle when shaking it up right before opening it?

 Pumice is an inert rock that doesn’t have an impact on water parameters.

-Furthermore, it won’t have an influence on the water hardness either.
+Furthermore, it won’t influence the water hardness either.

 Vivarium plants that require aerated substrates can benefit from Pumice Rocks in their gravel form.